Illinois Compiled Statutes

 available under this Act, may be prosecuted for the commission of a Class A

 misdemeanor.
 A person who is convicted of a second or subsequent violation

 of this Section is guilty of a Class 4 felony.

 (205 ILCS 635/2-2)

 Application process; investigation; fee.

 (a) The Secretary shall issue a license upon completion of all of the

 (1) The filing of an application for license with the

-Director or the Nationwide Mortgage Licensing System and Registry as approved by the Director.
+Director or the Nationwide Multistate Licensing System and Registry as approved by the Director.

 (2) The filing with the Secretary of a listing of